CraftAcademyLabs/ca_course/react_bmi.md

 # BMI calculator in React

-Firt of we need to create the react application. we will use `create-react-app` to do so.
+First of we need to create the react application. we will use `create-react-app` to do so.
 When we scaffold our react application with it we get the basic project structure aswell as jest partially configured.

 Run this in the terminal: